 Now you know that translation is so much more than just swapping word A for word B, you will be in a better position to understand exactly what you want.
 Are you expecting your text to be translated in a plain Word document, with no extra formatting?
 Or do you want the translator to recreate everything with exactly the same layout, with new culturally adapted images, ready to be released to the public?
 Does your translator know this?
 So many disputes are caused by a simple lack of communication – either because people don’t ask the right questions, or they don’t give clear answers.
-Friends, Romans, Countrymen…Clients.
+Guys.
 It’s okay to ask questions.
 Let’s not be scared of each other.

 So, there you have it.
 I hope this was helpful!
 I’d like to hear from you if you have any questions about translation.
 And also, my fellow translators – are there any tips that I’ve missed?
 Feel free to share!